Flux Quantization on 11-dimensional Superspace: 11d SuGra EoM from Super-Flux Bianchi

-\begin{remark}[\bf Role of duality-symmetric Bianchi identities in enforcing the super-torsion constraint] The conclusion in \eqref{AllPairingsWithThePsi2ComponentOfRhoVanish} that the $(\psi^2)$-component of $\rho$ vanishes \eqref{VanishingOfpsi2ComponentOfRho} is ultimately enforced by the independent (duality-symmetric) imposition of the $G^s_4$ and $G_7^s$-flux Bianchi identities, since this is what gives the necessary 2-index and the 5-index constraints in \eqref{AllPairingsWithThePsi2ComponentOfRhoVanish}. \end{remark}
+\begin{remark}[\bf Role of duality-symmetric Bianchi identities in enforcing the super-torsion constraints] The conclusion in \eqref{AllPairingsWithThePsi2ComponentOfRhoVanish} that the $(\psi^2)$-component of $\rho$ vanishes \eqref{VanishingOfpsi2ComponentOfRho} is ultimately enforced by our independent (duality-symmetric) imposition of the $G^s_4$ and $G_7^s$-flux Bianchi identities, since this is what gives the necessary 2-index and the 5-index constraints in \eqref{AllPairingsWithThePsi2ComponentOfRhoVanish}.
+In previous discussions the same constraint is obtained instead from an extra scaling condition \cite[(16)]{BrinkHowe80}\cite[(III.8.37)]{CDF91}\cite[(53)]{Howe97}. \end{remark}

 {\bf Rheonomy.} It just remains to observe that the super-fields used in this super-space formulation of 11d supergravity carry -- despite their plethora of super-components -- no further data than expected.
 This is the property called {\it rheonomy} in \cite[\S III.3.3]{CDF91}, where the sketch of a general argument is given.
-A detailed recursive expression of the 11d on-shell superfields starting from their ordinary components is worked out in \cite{Tsimpis04}.
+A detailed recursive expression of the 11d on-shell superfields on the super-spacetime starting from their restriction to the bosonic body $\bosonic{X}$ is worked out in \cite{Tsimpis04}.

-For our purpose, we focus on the flux forms:
+For our purpose, we highlight rheonomy of the flux density forms:

 \begin{lemma}[\bf Rheonomy for Super C-Field flux] Choosing super-flux densities